 After New Jersey fought the NFL, NBA, NHL, MLB and NCAA for a decade, the Supreme Court in May of 2018 ruled that the Professional and Amateur Sports Protection Act (PASPA) was unconstitutional, and that N.J. and every other state could legalize sports betting at its discretion.

-New Jersey quickly legalized and is the only state besides Nevada (as of June 2019) to have mobile sports betting, which has put it far ahead of the other states with legalized sports betting and on-location wagering only.
+New Jersey quickly legalized and is the most advanced state in its online sports betting offerings as of July 2019, which has put it far ahead of the other states with legalized sports betting and on-location wagering only.

 More than 90% of bets placed in New Jersey are online.